fivesixzero/circuitpython-experiments/magtag-esp32-s2/tasmota-tag/README.md

 On power up, the device will do the following.

 * Connect to WiFi network in `secrets.py`
+   * Neopixel 3 (the left-most pixel) is lit during WiFi connect
 * Request state for the bulbs listed within the `secrets.py`
+   * Neopixels 2 and 1 (the second-from-left and third-from-left pixels) are lit during MQTT setup and connect operations
+   * Neopixel 1 will also be lit whenever user-initiated MQTT server operations are performed during loops
 * Refresh the display to display the current state of the bulbs
+   * Neopixel 0 (the right-most pixel) is lit during any status/display refresh operations
+   * Neopixel 0 will also be lit whenever a display update is in progress during loops
 * Enter a loop for control/refresh

 In the control/refresh loop the following user controls become available.